Jean-Louis Rodrigue: Early life and education

-Jean-Louis Rodrigue was born on May 23, 1951 in Casablanca, Morocco and was raised in Milan, Italy.
+Jean-Louis Rodrigue was born in Casablanca, Morocco, and was raised in Milan, Italy.

 At eight years old, he decided to become an actor after viewing Ferruccio Soleri in “Arlecchino, Servant of Two Masters” at Piccolo Teatro di Milano.
 In 1967, he began working with Herbert Berghof at the HB Studio and Sonia Moore at the American Center for Stanislavski Theater Art in New York.

 In 1970, William Ball awarded Rodrigue a full scholarship to study in the Advanced Training Program at the American Conservatory Theater (ACT) in San Francisco.
 During Rodrigue's training at ACT, he discovered the Alexander Technique.
 He then stayed three more years to train at the American Center for the Alexander Technique, San Francisco.

 In post-formal training, Rodrigue studied with Alexander Technique teachers Marjorie Barstow, Walter Carrington, Patrick McDonald, and Dilys Carrington.
-Rodrigue is also a certified teacher of Jessica Wolf’s The Art of Breathing.
+Rodrigue is also a certified teacher of Jessica Wolf's The Art of Breathing.

 Teaching career

 In 1980, Rodrigue founded Alexander Techworks.
 The company provides private instruction, training, coaching, group classes, and workshops in Los Angeles, New York, and other cities.
 He and Kristof Konrad own and operate the business together.

 From 1998 to 2005, Rodrigue was part of the faculty of Verbier Festival.

 Rodrigue teaches workshops at Larry Moss' Studio.
 He has taught masterclasses at the Howard Fine Acting Studios in Los Angeles and Australia.
 He founded the Alexander Technique program at the Los Angeles Philharmonic, where he taught for six years.
-He has worked with circus artists of Cirque du Soleil’s Ka at the MGM Grand in Las Vegas.
+He has worked with circus artists of Cirque du Soleil's Ka at the MGM Grand in Las Vegas.

 He had reportedly been hired in by the FBI to teach stress management and respiratory control for agents infiltrating Middle Eastern terrorist cells.